List of MPs elected in the 2020 Ghanaian general election

 The 2020 Ghanaian general election was held on 7 December 2020 to elect Members of Parliament (MPs) to the 8th Parliament of the Fourth Republic.
-The Speaker is not an elected member of parliament though he/she is qualified to stand for election as such.
-There are a total of 275 constituencies in Ghana.
-The 8th Parliament will start sitting on 7 January 2021 to elect a Speaker and Deputy Speakers as well as for the administration of oaths to the Speaker and Members of Parliament.
+The Speaker is not an elected member of parliament though is qualified to stand for election as such.
+There are a total of 276 constituencies in Ghana.
+The 8th Parliament convened on 7 January 2021 to elect a Speaker and Deputy Speakers as well as for the administration of oaths to the Speaker and Members of Parliament.

 Current composition

 List of MPs elected in the general election

 Some of the MPs who had been in parliament for many years decided not to stand again in the 2020 election.
 There were 11 in this category including Alban Bagbin, MP for Nadowli West constituency and previously Nadowli North since 2001.
 As many as 40 NPP MPs lost their primaries while 9 suffered the same fate in the NDC.